Cxuef/android-Camera2Basic/README.md

 How to use
 ------------
 You need to checkout eirot branch to see changes what i add.
+Additionally, I use google pixel 2 to run this demo.
+Others smartphone maybe not work fun

 Introduction